sydni/workshop/README.md

 ```javascript
 import AnotherPage from './AnotherPage.js';
 ```
 Now you'll actually begin working on some navigation.
 Navigation in React Native (and hence `NavigatorIOS`) works on the principle of acting on a `navigator` object.
-The object is passed in as a prop to any component that is rendered by `NavigatorIOS`.
+The object is automatically passed in as a prop to any component that is rendered by `NavigatorIOS`.
 You can then call the relevant methods to perform the navigation action you need.

 There are two types of navigation actions: `push`  (`this.props.navigator.push({ ...});`), and `pop` (`this.props.navigator.pop({ ...});`).
 You've probably figured out by now that there's a navigation stack which you push and pop on to, and that your current page is determined by what's currently on top of the stack.